Website Navigation: How to Improve Yours and Boost Sales

 Ever wandered through a store looking for a product that's not where it logically should be?
 Maybe you searched and searched and finally found it.
 Or maybe you got fed up and left the store in a huff.
 Either way, it's safe to say you were at least mildly annoyed.
 Who wouldn't be?

 The big question is: Do your potential customers experience that same frustration when they visit your online store?
-That depends—more than you think it does—on your website navigation design.
+That depends more than you think on your website navigation design.

 Website navigation can make or break the user experience

 Research shows that 60% of consumers abandon purchases due to poor user experience (UX).
 Among other things, UX includes website navigation structure.
-It’s an important thing to get right since 37% of survey participants pegged it as a big reason they’d abandon a purchase.
+It's important to get right, since 37% of survey participants cited it as a big reason they'd abandon a purchase.

 Remember: Your navigation bar is one of the first components of your user interface that visitors see or interact with.
 If it's disorganized, cluttered, or simply not meeting your visitors' needs, it'll cause immediate friction for visitors.